 To: From:

 (Address) (Address)

-Subject: Notice of Preparat ion of a Draft Environmental Impact Report
+Subject: Notice of Prepar ntion of a Draft Environmental Impact Report

-report for the project identified below.
-We need environmental information which is germane will be the Lead Agency and will prepare an environmental impact I to know the views of your agency as to the scope and content of the to your agency's statutory responsibilities in connection with the he EIR prepared by our agency when considering your permit or other
+environmental information which is german will be the Lead Agency and will prepare an environmental impacted to know the views of your agency as to the scope and content of the to your agency's statutory responsibilities in connection with the EIR prepared by our agency when considering your permit or other

-The project description, location, and the poten copy of the Initial Study ( ightharpoonup is not) atta tial environmental effects are contained in the attached materials.
-A ached.
+The project description, location, and the pot copy of the Initial Study (is is not) a ential environmental effects are contained in the attached materials.
+Attached.

-Due to the time limits mandated by State law, yo 30 days after receipt of this notice. our response must be sent at the earliest possible date but not later than
+Due to the time limits mandated by State law, 30 days after receipt of this notice. your response must be sent at the earliest possible date but not later tha

-Please send your response to at the address shown above.
+Please send your response to We will need the name for a contact person i at the address shown above a your agency .

 Project Title:

-Project Applicant, if any: -
+Project Applicant, if any:

 Date Signature

 Title

 Telephone

-Reference: California Code of Regulations, Title 14, (CEQA Guidelines) Sections 15082(a), 15103, 15375.
+$\textit{Reference}: California\ Code\ of\ Regulations,\ Title\ 14,\ (CEQA\ Guidelines)\ Sections\ 15082(a),\ 15103,\ 15375.$